-Shaina Shishler is lovable and engaging and though she hardly talks, her innate kind-heartedness and sweet nature speaks often lifethreatening problems.
+Shaina Shishler is lovable and engaging and though she hardly talks, her innate kind-heartedness and sweet nature speaks volumes.

 The youngest of eight siblings, Shaina has a disorder that damages the nervous system and is progressive.
-It is called BPAN - beta-propeller protein-associated neurodegeneration - in which iron builds up in the brain and causes a range of serious, often has respiratory crises requiring oxygen and hospitalisation.
+It is called BPAN - beta-propeller protein-associated neurodegeneration - in which iron builds up in the brain and causes a range of serious, often lifethreatening problems.
+She's the only person on the continent known to have this condition, and one of a few hundred in the world.

+Each day brings with it physical challenges.
+She has experienced multiple types of debilitating seizures and often has respiratory crises requiring oxygen and hospitalisation.
 She can say only a few words, and needs help to dress, bath, and eat.
 Hatzolah is on speed dial on every cellphone in the house.